logzio/logz-docs/_source/user-guide/kibana/best-practices.md

 Or, find status codes 400-499 with the extension php or html:

 `status:[400 TO 499] AND (extension:php OR extension:html)`

+##### Regex

+Using Regex can overload your system and cause performance issues in your account.
+If Regex is necessary, it's best to apply filters and use shorter timeframes.
+{:.info-box.warning}

+Logz.io uses Apache Lucene's regular expression engine to parse regex queries, supporting regexp and query_string.

+While Lucene's regex supports all Unicode characters, several characters are reserved as operators and cannot be searched on their own:

+`. ? + * | { } [ ] ( ) " \`

+Depending on the optional operators enabled, some additional characters may also be reserved.
+These characters are:

+`# @ & < >  ~`

+However, you can still use reserved characters by applying a backslash or double-quotes.
+For example:

+`\*` will render as a * sign.

+`\#` will render as a # sign.

+`\()` will render as brackets.

+To use Regex in a search query in OpenSearch, you'll need to use the following template:

+`fieldName:/.*value.*/`.

+For example, you have a field called `sentence` that holds the following line: "The quick brown fox jumps over the lazy dog".

+To find one of the values in the field, such as `fox`, you'll need to use the following query:

+`sentence:/.*fox.*/`.

 ##### Searching and filtering in Log Management